quantrocket-llc/moonshot/README.md

 **Fast**: Moonshot is fast because Pandas is fast.
 No event-driven backtester can match Moonshot's speed.
 Speed promotes alpha discovery by facilitating rapid experimentation and research iteration.

-**Multi-asset class, multi-time frame**: Moonshot supports end-of-day and intraday strategies using equities, futures, and forex.
+**Multi-asset class, multi-time frame**: Moonshot supports end-of-day and intraday strategies using equities, futures, and FX.

 **Machine learning support**: Moonshot [supports machine learning and deep learning strategies](#machine-learning-example) using scikit-learn or Keras.